Country information for Spain - Teacher education for inclusive education

-Three types of teachers can be distinguished, according to the education level in which they teach: teaching staff in infant and primary education, in secondary education, and in higher education.
+There are three types of teachers, according to the education level in which they teach: teaching staff in pre-primary and primary education, in secondary education, and in higher education.

 Pre-primary and primary education teaching staff

-In addition to holders of primary education degrees, other professionals who have undergone vocational training in nursery school or infant education are allowed to participate in the first cycle of infant education.
+In addition to primary education degree-holders, other professionals who have undergone vocational training in nursery school or pre-primary education can participate in the first cycle of pre-primary education.

-For the care of pupils with special educational needs, the education system offers teachers help through specialists in special education, speech therapy and qualified professionals.
+To care for pupils with special educational needs, the education system offers teachers help through specialists in special education, speech therapy and qualified professionals.

 Secondary education teaching staff

-Teaching at secondary level requires a postgraduate qualification.
-In addition, it is necessary to have a professional certificate of pedagogical specialisation obtained through doing a course on pedagogical qualification or a master’s degree in education.
+Teaching at secondary level requires a university degree.
+In addition, a postgraduate qualification is necessary – a professional certificate of pedagogical specialisation obtained through a master’s degree in education.